-Teitl adroddiad: "Collective Action for a Healthier North Wales - Taking a Whole Demovit titles System Approach"; Annual Report of the Director of Public Health 2023 Report title: Adrodd i: Health Board Report to: Dyddiad y Cyfarfod: Thursday, 30 November 2023 Date of Meeting: Crynodeb Director of Public Health Annual Reports are a historical tradition which Gweithredol: date back to 1856, when Medical Officers of Health (established under Executive Summary: the 1848 Public Health Act) first started to publish yearly reports "On the State of the Public Health" in an attempt to generate interest and action towards improving the health of the population, and in particular of those with the worst health.
-The Directors of Dublic Health continue to publich independent reports The Directors of Public Health continue to publish independent reports on the health and wellbeing of their populations and on action being taken to improve and protect their population's health.
-The 2023 Annual Report of the Executive Director of Public Health focuses on a whole system approach.
-A relatively new approach to tackling multifactorial, complex problems, a whole system approach recognises that many of the challenges facing society today, also known as 'wicked issues' cannot be solved by one organisation alone.
+WALES I Teitl adroddiad: "Collective Action for a Healthier North Wales - Taking a Whole System Approach"; Annual Report of the Director of Public Health 2023 Report title: , , , , , , , , , , , , , , , , , , , Adrodd i: Health Board Report to: Dyddiad y Cyfarfod: Thursday, 30 November 2023 Date of Meeting: Disector of Dublic Health Annual Departs and a bistorical tradition which Crynodeb Gweithredol: Director of Public Health Annual Reports are a historical tradition which date back to 1856, when Medical Officers of Health (established under Executive Summary: the 1848 Public Health Act) first started to publish yearly reports "On the State of the Public Health" in an attempt to generate interest and action towards improving the health of the population, and in particular of those with the worst health.
+The Directors of Public Health continue to publish independent reports on the health and wellbeing of their populations and on action being taken to improve and protect their population's health.
+The 2023 Annual Report of the Executive Director of Public Hea focuses on a whole system approach.
+A relatively new approach to tackling multifactorial, complex problems, a whole system approac recognises that many of the challenges facing society today, also know as 'wicked issues' cannot be solved by one organisation alone.
 The report provides an overview of what a whole system approach is, key methods used when taking a whole system approach, examples of whole system working across North Wales, the opportunities and challenges of taking a whole system approach and approaches to evaluating a whole system approach.
 The content of the report includes: An introduction to a whole system approach The opportunities of taking a whole system approach Examples of national and regional whole system approaches Local whole system approaches The challenges of taking a whole system approach Evaluating whole system approaches